doswelleth-zz/beginners-academy/blog.md

 Although returned, goldsmiths were spooked and began withdrawing their gold from the Royal Mint out of fear of future confiscation.
 Goldsmiths immediately began storing gold in their personal coffers inside private warehouses in London.

-Their clients, too, were satisfied and could easily deposit their gold with a goldsmith, receive a deposit receipt, and crack on.
-The counterfeiting of deposit receipts from these warehouses not surprisingly were circulated and modeled currency for the street.
+Holders of gold, too, were satisfied and could easily deposit their gold with a goldsmith, receive a deposit receipt, and crack on.
+The counterfeiting of deposit receipts from these warehouses, not surprisingly, were circulated and modeled currency for the street.

 In this way, fractional reserve banking was introduced to England.